-- Full path of the backup information file

-- Full path of the backup information file, enclosed in single quotation marks.
+Full path of the backup information file, enclosed in single quotation marks.

-- Full path of the backup target list file

 Full path of the file containing the resources to be restored using the copy command, enclosed in single quotation marks.

 The access permissions for the backup information file and backup target list file are as below.